core-wg/oscore-key-update/draft-ietf-core-oscore-key-update.md

                         | }                    |
                         |                      |
 ~~~~~~~~~~~
-{: #fig-message-exchange-client-init-unrelated-response title="Example of the KUDOS forward message flow where KUDOS Response #2 is not a response to KUDOS Request #1." artwork-align="center"}
+{: #fig-message-exchange-client-init-unrelated-response title="Example of the KUDOS forward message flow where the second KUDOS message Response #1 is not a response to Request #1." artwork-align="center"}

-# Forward Message Flow Targeting Arbitrary Resource at Server {#ssec-derive-ctx-client-init-normal-resource}
+# Forward Message Flow Targeting a non-KUDOS Resource at Server {#ssec-derive-ctx-client-init-normal-resource}

-This section presents an example of KUDOS run in the forward message flow, with the client acting as KUDOS initiator, and targeting a normal resource with KUDOS Request #1.
-Note the presence of an application payload in KUDOS Request #1 and the fact that KUDOS Response #1 is a 4.01 (Unauthorized) message (inside the encrypted payload as the response code is protected by OSCORE).
+This section presents an example of KUDOS run in the forward message flow, with the client acting as KUDOS initiator, and with the KUDOS message Request #1 targeting a non-KUDOS resource at the Uri-Path "/temp".
+The server application has freshness requirements on the requests targeting the resource at "/temp".

+Note the presence of an application payload in the KUDOS message Request #1 and in the non-KUDOS message Request #2, both of which are composed as PUT requests.
+That request method is part of the encrypted payload, since it is protected by OSCORE.

+Also note the fact that the KUDOS message Response #1 is composed as a 4.01 (Unauthorized) response, while the non-KUDOS message Response #2 is composed as a 2.04 (Changed) repsonse.
+Those response codes are part of the encrypted payload, since they are protected by OSCORE.

 ~~~~~~~~~~~
                      Client                  Server